ingeno/aws-validation/supporting-documents/ingeno-operational-runbook.md

 1. **Detection and Acknowledgment**
    - Alert received via CloudWatch/SNS
-   - Incident acknowledged in monitoring system
+   - Incident acknowledged in alerting system (depends on each customer - e.g. PagerDuty)
    - Initial assessment and severity classification

 2. **Investigation and Diagnosis**